marcelmos/Arte/README.md

 # SocialNetwork
-### Announce
-Project is work in progress...
-I don't know if this project would be end.
-At this time this is only a test and learning Angular framework project.

 First sketch and prototype for app like twitter/deviant art.
 App will be based on creativity of community.
 You will be able to upload your photos, 3D renders, digital/traditional arts and more.

+### Announcement
+Project is work in progress ...
+I don't know if this project would be end successfully.
+At this time this is only a test and learning Angular framework.
+Project is making with cooperate one more person.

 ## How to run app